strukturag/nextcloud-spreed-signaling/README.md

 ## Building

-You will need at least go 1.6 to build the signaling server.
+The following tools are required for building the signaling server.

+- curl
+- git
+- go >= 1.6
+- make
+- python3

 All other dependencies are fetched automatically while building.

     $ make build